01

 Real Numbers

 These come from dev-environment profiling — not a formal load test.
 Vault ops are sub-second.
 Voice latency is network-bound (Deepgram + Cartesia).
 Agent routing is LLM-bound, not compute-bound.
-Formal JMeter benchmarks are the gap — Sean's expertise.
+Formal JMeter benchmarks are the gap — reviewer feedback invited here.

 What Needs Measuring